EmadYaY/2FA-Bypass-Techniques/README.md

 ---

+## Some Other Methods And Refreness:
+   1. HowToHunt By Kathan Patel: [OTP ByPass](https://kathan19.gitbook.io/howtohunt/authentication-bypass/otp_bypass)

+---

 ## Legal and Ethical Disclaimer

 This repository is intended solely for educational and research purposes to help improve system security.
 Unauthorized use of these techniques for illegal purposes is strictly prohibited.
 Always obtain permission before testing on any system.
-The misuse of the information contained in this repository may lead to criminal charges, and the creators are not responsible for any illegal activities that result from using this content.
+Misusing the information in this repository may lead to criminal charges, and the creators are not responsible for any illegal activities resulting from using this content.